JuhiCode94/My-Second-Website/README.md

 ![Logo](static/img/favicon.ico)

 This is a Django-based application for uploading and managing images.
 Users can upload cover pictures, profile pictures, and timeline images while enjoying a responsive and user-friendly interface.
+Additionally, users can view other users' uploaded photos, fostering a community experience.

 ## Table of Contents
 - [Features](#features)